 We've all compared our children's milestones in the early years – height and weight, as well as when they first smiled, laughed or crawled.
 But do you remember their dental developmental milestones?
-Many parents may remember when the first tooth erupted, but more important dental moments pale in comparison to that first drooling grin.
-According to the Centers for Disease Control and Prevention (CDC), children's milestones are measured by how they learn, speak, move, behave and play.
+Many parents may remember when the first tooth appeared, but more important dental moments pale in comparison to that first drooling grin.
+According to the American Centers for Disease Control and Prevention (CDC), children's milestones are measured by how they learn, speak, move, behave and play.
 In oral health, developmental milestones are also important to your child's ability to eat and smile.

 Baby Teeth Eruption